The Fifth Annual Landscape

 The European Startup Landscape

-In addition to the annual update of the German AI map, appliedAI's analysts have been working on mapping the European AI startup landscape for several months.
-France and Sweden have already joined appliedAI and the European map currently already includes over 500 startups.
-In 2021, more European AI initiatives will be invited to join in order to draw an even more comprehensive European map in the future.
+In addition to the annual update of the German AI map, appliedAI's analysts have been working on mapping the European AI startup landscape.
+France, Sweden and the Netherlands have already joined appliedAI and the European map currently already includes over 800 startups.

 How you can use the landscape